 Amanda Worthington is a horror writer and poet whose reflections on the plight of women, psychosis, religious terror, and the erasure of knowledge are largely inspired by experiences she has had as a Missourian and as a librarian.
 Her work asks the hard questions and doesn't provide easy answers.
 She is the author of the Elgin-nominated novella-in-verse No Quarter, as well as stories like The Scales and The Only Savior We Know.
 Amanda is the founder and chair of Horror in the Heartland, the Missouri/Kansas chapter of the HWA and also serves as outreach manager for Crystal Lake Entertainment.

-The Space Between Here and There
+The Space Between Free Will and Determinism

 Read More